Bouvier des Flandres vs Boxer: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bouvier des Flandres has a typical lifespan of 10-12 years, while Boxer lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Bouvier des Flandres is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Boxer faces its own health challenges including Cancer, Heart Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Bouvier des Flandres is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Boxer faces its own health challenges including Cancer, Heart Conditions, dental disease, skin conditions, and breed-related eye problems.
+While the counts of documented predispositions are similar, the conditions and management approaches are meaningfully different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health